GetStream/twitter-clone/README.md

 # Build a Twitter Clone With SwiftUI in a Weekend :sunglasses:
-Eight tutorials aimed at teaching you how to build a functional Twitter clone using APIs and SwiftUI.
+[Seven tutorials](#) aimed at teaching you how to build a functional Twitter clone using APIs and SwiftUI.
 In this project, we will use Stream for Chat and Activity Feeds, Algolia for search, RevenueCat for subscriptions, 100ms for audio rooms and Mux for video playback.

 | Partners | Main Features | Description | Preview |
 |---------------|---------------|-------------|---------|